 Welcome to Notary Public Battersea, London

-I provide Notarial services for businesses as well as for individuals in City as well as the surrounding areas.
+I provide Notarial services for businesses as well as for individuals in Battersea as well as the surrounding areas.

 Appointments can be held either at my office or at your office or home if required.

 I offer appointments during normal office hours or in the evenings or at weekends if required.

 A Notary Public can notarise documents for use all over the world.
 The documents must be signed in the presence of a Notary Public who is appointed by the Court or by Royal Authority.

 The Notary Public has to be satisfied that the person signing the document has been correctly identified and that he or she understands the nature of the document and the legal implications of it.
 The Notary will witness the signatures and affix their own signature and Seal of Office.Notary Public Macclesfield as well as Notary Public in Wigan, Notary Public in Sale,Cheshire and Manchester Notary G Smith, Notary in Balham, Notary in Tooting and Notary in Walthamstow, Notary in Woodford and also in Notary in Wanstead, Notary in Greenwich, Notary in Putney and also in Notary in Wimbledon and Notary in Brixton, Notary in Ruislip and also in Notary in Clapham and Notary in Streatham, Notary in Woking, Notary in Hayes and also in Notary in Northampton and Notary in Ipswich and also in Notary in Guildford and Notary in Chigwell

 The cost of having your documents notarised will depend on the number of documents as well as a number of other factors.

 Why do I need to see a Notary Public?

 Notaries offer a range of services involving using documents abroad, including: